 Siju cave’s full extent has not been mapped but we already know it is one of the longest cave systems in the world.
 The State Department of tourism runs a tourist lodge at Siju set amidst leafy surroundings, a perfect base as you explore the cave and the adjacent places of interest.
 If you are interested in an in-depth exploration of the cave with the proper gear and guidance, the Meghalaya Adventurers Association organizes caving trips.

 It is not just the legendary cave that makes Siju very enticing.
-The Siju sanctuary is a great place for nature lovers and the Simsang river and nearby reserve gives you an up-close experience with the indomitable Garo Hills terrain and wilderness.
+The Siju Bird Sanctuary is a great place for nature lovers.
+The forests here are a stop for many migratory species like Siberian ducks and endemic residents include hornbills and the rare peacock pheasant.
+The Simsang river and nearby reserve will give you an up-close experience with the indomitable Garo Hills terrain and wilderness.

 Near Napak Lake and Simsang Reserve